TStrecha/time-tracker/README.md

 <a name="technical-description"></a>
 ## Technical description
 Time Tracker runs on Spring boot version 3.0 and requires Java 17.
-Access to api and api generation, including frontend client, is done by open api.
+Access to endpoints and api generation, including frontend client, is done by open api.
 As a database, Postgres is needed and version 15 is recommended.
 Project uses liquibase for migrations.

 Local database details are explained in the [How to run](#how-to-run) section below.